Lifestyle changes to help minimize the risk

 Know your vitamin D3 level

 Research suggests that women with low levels of vitamin D have a higher risk of breast cancer.
-Vitamin D may play a role in controlling normal breast cell growth and may be able to stop breast cancer cells from growing.
-In 2009, a pre-menopausal population of breast cancer patients where researchers compared their vitamin D levels to matched controls.
-Once again comparing the groups with the lowest and highest levels of vitamin D there was almost a 60% reduction in the risk of breast cancer.
+Vitamin D may play a role in controlling normal breast cell growth and may be able to stop breast cancer cells from growing altogether.
+In 2009, a pre-menopausal population of breast cancer patients were researched, in which their vitamin D levels were compared to matched controls.
+Research showed an almost 60% reduction in the risk of breast cancer among patients with higher levels of vitamin D compared to those with the lowest levels.

 Alcoholic drinks per day

-Research found that for each alcoholic drink consumed per day, the relative risk of breast cancer increased by about seven percent.
+Research found that for each alcoholic drink consumed per day, the relative risk of breast cancer increases by about seven percent.
 Women who had two to three alcoholic drinks per day had a 20 percent higher risk of breast cancer.
-Experts estimate that the risk of breast cancer goes up another 10% for each additional drink women regularly have each day.
-Teen and tween girls aged 9 to 15 who drink three to five drinks a week have three times the risk of developing benign breast lumps.
-Alcohol use by women has increased.
-More women drink, and greater amounts of alcohol are consumed.
+Experts estimate that breast cancer risk goes up another 10% for each additional drink women regularly have each day.
+Teen and tween girls aged 9 to 15 who drink three to five drinks a week have had three times the risk of developing benign breast lumps.
 Over 14% of American women drink moderately (an average of 3-7 drinks a week) or heavily (an average of more than 7 drinks a week).
 Alcohol can both interfere with the breakdown of estrogen and increase the production of estrogen.
 It can also make the estrogen receptors inside breast cells more sensitive to estrogen.
-Longer and greater alcohol use in women produces more harmful effects, leading to a higher risk of breast cancer.
+More prolonged and greater alcohol use in women produces more harmful effects, leading to a higher risk of breast cancer.
 Estrogen levels are higher in women who drink alcohol than in non-drinkers.
-These higher estrogen levels may in turn, increase the risk of breast cancer.
+These higher estrogen levels may, in turn, increase the risk of breast cancer.